 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 TikTok is no stranger to smart hair hacks.
 Just last month I discovered the brilliant benefits of hair cycling: alternating your shampoo to keep your hair and scalp healthy, happy and in much better condition.
 Then came glycolic acid (an exfoliating product that you'd typically use on your face), which TikTokers swore got rid of buildup and flakes.
-It's so handy, even a top London trichologist I spoke to was sold.

 This week, my feed has been bombarded with dry shampoo tricks specifically, and apparently I've been using it wrong this entire time.
 For me, dry shampoo means I can eke an extra day out of my oily, unwashed hair (before giving it a serious scrub that night).
 I spritz it through my roots, massage it in with my fingers (the same way you would make a lather with a water-based shampoo) and then brush through from the roots right down to the ends to make sure I'm distributing the powder evenly.